Updated: July 31, 2025

 The public healthcare system is mostly free for residents and Portuguese citizens.
 However, you need to pay a small amount for a few procedures, such as diagnostic examinations, visiting a certain doctor, or visiting the emergency room.

 It depends greatly on your lifestyle and the city you choose to live in.
-The estimated monthly living expenses for a family of four are €2,424, excluding rent.
-The monthly cost of living in Portugal for a single person is estimated to be €685, also excluding rent.
+The estimated monthly living expenses for a family of four are €2,427, excluding rent.
+The monthly cost of living in Portugal for a single person is estimated to be €687, also excluding rent.

 However, the average salary in Portugal is low, but the affordable cost of living makes up for the low income.
 The average monthly salary after taxes comes to around €1,200, and many locals in Portugal get by with less than €800 a month.
-Additionally, the cost of living for a couple in smaller cities in Portugal is around €1,700, while living in a major city like Lisbon will cost upwards of €2,000 a month.
+Additionally, the cost of living for a couple in smaller cities in Portugal is around €1,700, much more affordable than in Lisbon.

-According to Numbeo, the cost of living in Portugal for a family of four can be around €2,424, excluding the rent.
+According to Numbeo, the cost of living in Portugal for a family of four can be around €2,427, excluding the rent.
 This means a family of four can live comfortably on around €3,700-€5,000 per month, including housing costs, depending on the location and lifestyle.

 A couple can live comfortably in Portugal on €1,700–€3,000 per month, depending on the location and lifestyle.